go-kafka/connect/README.md

 This project uses the [Ginkgo] BDD testing library.
 You can run the tests normally with `go test` or `make test`.
-If you wish to use additional features of [the Ginkgo CLI tool][ginkgo cli] like `watch` mode or generating stub test files, etc. you'll need to install it on your regular `GOPATH` using:
+If you wish to use additional features of [the Ginkgo CLI tool][ginkgo cli] like `watch` mode or generating stub test files, etc. you'll need to install it using:

-    $ go install github.com/onsi/ginkgo/ginkgo
+    $ go get github.com/onsi/ginkgo/ginkgo

-This tool is not included in `vendor/`, in part because [Glide doesn't support that yet][glide execs], and also because it's optional.

 ### Using the Go Library ###